 Devices, equipment, training and attachments for improved lift truck safety

-Forklifts are generally acknowledged as the top safety issue in warehouse and distribution center operations.
+Forklifts are often acknowledged as the top safety issue in warehouse and distribution center operations.
 A number of things make this true: first, forklifts account for 1% of industrial accidents, but 10% of injuries.
+Secondly, a given forklift has a 90% chance of an accident during its useful life.
+More alarming is that forklifts account for 85 to 100 deaths in the United States ever year.
 Let’s explore some ways you can make forklift use safer in your facility.

 Large Mass x Velocity = Dangerous Object

 Combine speed with the heavy mass of a forklift and you’ve got a dangerous moving object.
 When that object is well-controlled and used wisely in a facility where both drivers and pedestrians are trained, it’s generally safe.
 When safety rules aren’t followed or simple mistakes are made, lives are endangered.
 There are some important ways to reduce those dangers: